aws/amazon-sagemaker-examples/README.md

 - [JumpStart Named Entity Recognition](introduction_to_amazon_algorithms/jumpstart_named_entity_recognition) demonstrates how to identify named entities such as names, locations etc. in the text in JumpStart.
 - [JumpStart Text to Image](introduction_to_amazon_algorithms/jumpstart_text_to_image) demonstrates how to generate image conditioned on text in JumpStart.
 - [JumpStart Upscaling](introduction_to_amazon_algorithms/jumpstart_upscaling) demonstrates how to enhance image quality with Stable Diffusion models in JumpStart.
+- [JumpStart Inpainting](introduction_to_amazon_algorithms/jumpstart_inpainting) demonstrates how to inpaint an image with Stable Diffusion models in JumpStart.
 - [In-context learning with AlexaTM 20B](introduction_to_amazon_algorithms/jumpstart_alexatm20b) demonstrates how to use AlexaTM 20B for in-context-learning in JumpStart.
 ### Amazon SageMaker RL